lechecacharro/Slider/README.md

 ### Callbacks

 * **init**
   The init callback, called after the plugin has been initialized and all items have been positioned.
-You are encouraged to use the "init.slider" event instead, triggered on the list element

 * **before**
   The before callback, called *BEFORE* each animation, can be used to set-up any hook before animating the list.
-You are encouraged to use the "before.slider" event instead, triggered on the list element.
-The callback and the event listener gets passed the current index and the current list element
+The callback gets passed the current index and the current list element

 * **after**
   The after callback, called *AFTER* each animation, can be used to set-up any hook after animating the list.
-You are encouraged to use the "after.slider" event instead, triggered on the list element.
-The callback and the event listener gets passed the current index and the current list element
+The callback gets passed the current index and the current list element

+You are encouraged to use events ("init.slider", "before.slider", and "after.slider"; triggered on the list element) instead of callbacks to hook into any relevant event.